engineeringstores/react-stores-2022/.github/ISSUE_TEMPLATE/backend-issue.md

 ---
-name: Feature Request
+name: Backend Issue
-about: Submit a feature request
+about: Submit an issue regarding the server and API
 title: ''
-labels: ''
+labels: backend
-assignees: Freeassassin, natapokie
+assignees: Freeassassin

 ---

-## **Description:**
+## **Expected Behavior:**

-Describe the general demands.
+Describe the expected behavior the backend should be able to demonstrate.

 ## **Requirements:**